mcuntz/pyeee/docs/source/userguide.rst

    print(mask)
    # gives: [False False  True]

+   # Elementary Effects
+   out = screening(func, lb, ub, 20, x0=x0, mask=mask)
+   print("{:.1f} {:.1f} {:.1f}".format(*out[:, 0]))
+   # 0.0 0.0 62.2

 Function with multiple outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The numerical model `func` might return several outputs per model run, e.g. a time series.
-The Morris' sensitivity measures are calculated hence for each output, e.g. for each point in time.
+The numerical model `func` might return several outputs per model run, e.g. returning a time series.
+The Morris' sensitivity measures are calculated hence for each output, i.e. for each point in time in a time series.
 Efficient/Sequential Elementary Effects :func:`~pyeee.eee.eee` can either take the arithmetic mean of all :math:`\mu*` or a weighted mean :math:`\mu*`, weighted by :math:`\sigma`.

-The keyword `weight=False` is probably appropriate if each single output is equally important.
-An example is river runoff where high flows might be floods and low flows might be droughts.
-One might want that the computer model reproduces both circumstances.
+The keyword `weight=False` is appropriate if each single output is equally important.
+An example is river runoff where one might be interested in both, high flows such as floods and low flows indicating droughts.

 An example for `weight=True` are fluxes to and from the atmosphere such as evapotranspiration.
-The atmosphere is more strongly influenced by larger fluxes so that sensitivity measures during periods of little atmospheric exchange are less interesting. `Cuntz, Mai et al.`_ (2015) argued that weighting by standard deviation :math:`\sigma` is equivalent to flux weighting because parameter variations yield larger variances for larger fluxes than they yield for smaller fluxes in most computer models.
+The atmosphere is more strongly influenced by larger fluxes so that sensitivity measures during periods of little atmospheric exchange are less interesting. `Cuntz, Mai et al.`_ (2015) argued that weighting by the standard deviation :math:`\sigma` is equivalent to flux weighting because parameter variations yield larger variances for larger fluxes than they yield for smaller fluxes in most computer models.